main menu

 additional benefits include:

-• Lower chance of needing repeat treatment
+• Lower likelihood of recurrence or additional treatment

 trustworthy + principled care